FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/fusionauth-setup1.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}

-We'll skip step **#3** in this tutorial, but sending emails (e.g. to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that.
+We'll skip step **#3** in this tutorial, but sending emails (to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that.

 ### Creating an Application

-Click “Setup" under “Missing Application" and call your new app “Secret Birthdays".
-It'll get a Client Id and Client secret automatically.
+Click "Setup" under "Missing Application" and call your new app "Secret Birthdays".
+It'll get a Client Id and Client Secret automatically.
 Later, we'll set up a Django application which will run on `http://localhost:8000`, so configure the Authorized URLs accordingly.
 You should add:

 - `http://localhost:8000/dashboard` to the Authorized redirect URLs
 - `http://localhost:8000/` to the Authorized request origin URL